Marijuana for Back Pain: Using Marijuana for Chronic Pain

-Pain management is tricky.
+Pain management is tricky, but it IS possible to use marijuana for back pain.
 You can only take so many painkillers before they damage your body or cause a major addiction.
 Many patients, understandably, are making the switch to more natural methods of pain management, like marijuana.
 When it comes to using cannabis for pain management, you need to do your research and select your strains carefully.

 Cannabis Strains for Muscle, Back, and Wound Pain